Jacob-Friesen/obscurejs/README.md

 * [returnWrap.js](http://obscurejavascript.tumblr.com/post/144056079633/merging-chaining-objects-in-javascript): How a return wrapper function can be used to merge objects that chain.
 * [reverseLater.js](http://obscurejavascript.tumblr.com/post/141384784768/reverselater-in-javascript): Return a function that calls the passed in callback with reversed arguments.
 * [selfRegeneration.js](http://obscurejavascript.tumblr.com/post/139742651734/object-self-regeneration-in-javascript): How an object can regenerate itself.
 This is useful when the object constructor is lost.
+* [stoppingForEachLoops.js](#): How to stop forEach loops without using an exception and a better strategy.
 * [stub.js](http://obscurejavascript.tumblr.com/post/137969738765/simple-asynchronous-javascript-stubs): A simple one function method of stubbing functions including asynchronous ones.
 * [stringify.js](http://obscurejavascript.tumblr.com/post/143697853679/pretty-printing-in-javascript): How to use stringify to pretty print JavaScript objects in a customizable way.
 * [quickObj.js](http://obscurejavascript.tumblr.com/post/144766469500/faster-object-mocking-with-quick-object-in): A recursive function to quickly create high depth objects for unit and other tests.